matepek/vscode-catch2-test-adapter/README.md

   "command": "${command:test-explorer.reload}",
   "problemMatcher": [],
   "runOptions": {
-    "runOn": "folderOpen" // This will cause the trigger.
+    "runOn": "folderOpen" // This will cause the triggering.
 Have to run manually once!
 }
 ```